dpharris/OlcbRefresh/README.md

 # OlcbRefresh
+## **WARNING** This code is in development.
+TiaCAN appears to work, but AT90CAN transmits, but does not receive.
+Others not tested.
 This is a refresh of the Arduino base libs, ie OlcbStarLibraries.

 It is meant to simplify and extend the Arduino code.